 - Finally, take the instant acknowledgement letter confirming your seat in the test.

-- The candidate can make the payment via both debit card and credit card.
-Net Banking or through PayTM Wallet.
+- The candidate can make the payment via a Demand Draft/ Net Banking/ Bank Deposit.

 - In case of offline registration, the candidate can pay via a Demand Draft or an ICICI/HDFC deposit slip.